-(a) An emergency that does not involve a significant release of radioactive material to the environment, and thus does not result in exposures of the public in the longer term due to residual radioactive material (e.g. the fuel damage incident at Paks nuclear power plant, the accidental overexposures in Panama and the radiological accident in Nueva Aldea), might not necessarily result in an emergency exposure situation.
+- An emergency that does not involve a significant release of radioactive (a) material to the environment, and thus does not result in exposures of the public in the longer term due to residual radioactive material (e.g. the fuel damage incident at Paks nuclear power plant, the accidental overexposures in Panama and the radiological accident in Nueva Aldea), might not necessarily result in an emergency exposure situation.
 Such emergencies can be terminated in a way in which the facility, the activity and the source can ultimately be managed as a planned exposure situation.
 The planned exposure situation may be associated with normal operation, with cleanup and decommissioning, or with the ending of the operational life of the source.
-In terms of public exposure, such emergencies are not expected to result in an emergency of this type also delineates the beginning of a planned exposure situation.
-In such cases, within the context of this Safety Guide, the phrase 'transition to a planned exposure situation' is used.
+In terms of public exposure, such emergencies are not expected to result in an exposure situation that is different from the one that existed before the emergency.
+The decision to terminate an emergency of this type also delineates the beginning of a planned exposure situation.
+In such cases, within the context of this Safety Guide, the phrase 'transition to a planned exposure situation' is used. - (b) An emergency involving a significant release of radioactive material to the environment (e.g. the Chernobyl nuclear power plant accident, the Fukushima Daiichi accident, the Goiânia radiological accident) will result in an emergency exposure situation.
+In such emergencies, the public may be exposed in the longer term because of the presence of residual radioactive material in the environment.
+Such situations are eventually managed as existing exposure situations.
+The termination of such emergencies is possible after a period of time that allows for the transition to an existing exposure situation to take place.
+The decision to terminate an emergency of this type also means entering into an existing exposure situation.
+In such cases, within the context of this Safety Guide, the phrase 'transition to an existing exposure situation' is used.